ArchDawn725/StudioExperiment-Portfolio/DispatchDisaster2024/README.md

 EmergencyUI – displays timers, zones, and warnings

-*Utilities*
+### *Utilities*

 StringConstants – single reference for all gameplay strings

-*MathHelpers*
+### *MathHelpers*

 CoroutineUtilities

-**🧪 Development Notes**
+# **🧪 Development Notes**

-*Map Generation*
+## *Map Generation*

-Built entirely at runtime
+-Built entirely at runtime

-Zero stalling thanks to coroutine batching
+-Zero stalling thanks to coroutine batching

-Failsafes guarantee zone minimum sizes
+-Failsafes guarantee zone minimum sizes

-Randomization ensures variety across levels
+-Randomization ensures variety across levels

-*Pathfinding*
+## *Pathfinding*

-Custom A* algorithm
+-Custom A* algorithm

-Street types adjust movement cost
+-Street types adjust movement cost

-Works seamlessly with player click-to-move input
+-Works seamlessly with player click-to-move input

-*Public Testing*
+## *Public Testing*

-The game was showcased at events, and:
+**The game was showcased at events, and:**

-New players consistently understood the mechanics
+-New players consistently understood the mechanics

-Players showed high retention
+-Players showed high retention

-Gameplay loop was intuitive after a short explanation
+-Gameplay loop was intuitive after a short explanation

 This was a key validation of the design direction.

-**🚧 Why This Project Matters**
+# **🚧 Why This Project Matters**

-This project illustrates several important strengths:
+**This project illustrates several important strengths:**

-Your ability to lead and manage a small studio team
+-My ability to lead and manage a small studio team

-Your skill in writing code that others can learn from with minimal onboarding
+-My skill in writing code that others can learn from with minimal onboarding

-Your significant improvement in architecture, cleanliness, and readability
+-My significant improvement in architecture, cleanliness, and readability

-Your ability to build polished gameplay systems quickly
+-My ability to build polished gameplay systems quickly

-Your capacity to deliver a fully playable prototype with almost no budget
+-My capacity to deliver a fully playable prototype with almost no budget

-Your capability to safely rebuild and modernize older flawed systems
+-My capability to safely rebuild and modernize older flawed systems

-Your passion for optimization, consistency, and development discipline
+-My passion for optimization, consistency, and development discipline

 In short, this project shows what you can accomplish when you prioritize engineering quality and player clarity.

-**📚 Lessons Learned**
+# **📚 Lessons Learned**

-Importance of clear contracts and timelines when working with contractors
+-Importance of clear contracts and timelines when working with contractors

-How clean coding standards empower non-technical teammates
+-How clean coding standards empower non-technical teammates

-How to design scalable systems even in small teams
+-How to design scalable systems even in small teams

-That reboots often offer opportunities to fix foundational problems
+-That reboots often offer opportunities to fix foundational problems

-How to build mobile-friendly systems even before mobile deployment
+-How to build mobile-friendly systems even before mobile deployment

-How to craft gameplay that is immediately understandable to new players
+-How to craft gameplay that is immediately understandable to new players

-**🛠️ Tech Stack**
+# **🛠️ Tech Stack**

-Unity 2022.x
+Unity 2022.3

 C# (Object-oriented + Coroutine-driven sequencing)